warpdotdev/docs/features/compact-mode.md

 ## How to access it

-1. Compact mode can be toggled through `Settings > Appearance > Compact Mode`.
+1. Compact mode can be toggled through `Settings > Appearance > Compact Mode` or thru the `Command Palette > Open Settings: Appearance`.

-Note: Like theme settings, this selection will persist across sessions.
+Note: Like Theme settings, this selection will persist across sessions.

 ## How it works